 With a large reflector, the shadows are less noticeable.
 Additionally, larger reflectors tend to be more flattering for all skin types.
 You may want to keep this in mind for portrait photography.

-Smaller reflectors, on the other hand, create hard light.
-This means more noticeable shadows and less transition between the light and dark areas of the image.
+Smaller reflectors create hard light.
+This means more noticeable shadows.
+And less transition between the light and dark areas of the image.

-The reflector also needs to be a bit larger than the subject.
-A 45-inch reflector will work for one or two people, but not large groups.
+The photography light reflector also needs to be a bit larger than the subject.
+A 45-inch light reflector will work for one or two people, but not large groups.

 Larger light reflectors are more common because of the soft light.
-Remember though, the larger a reflector is, the harder it is to hold it without asking for help.
+Remember though, the larger the light reflector is, the harder it is to hold it without asking for help.

-A 40-45 inch reflector is a great size, while anything over 50 inches gets hard to manage without recruiting some extra hands.
+A 40-45 inch reflector is a great size.
+Anything over 50 inches gets hard to manage without recruiting some extra hands.

 You can use smaller reflectors for smaller subjects and to create that harder light.

 Many light reflectors come in a five-in-one kit so that you have all those colors available.
 You can also opt of a collapsible reflector, like this Westcott Photo Basics kit.

-So what are the other two colours?
-They aren’t actually “reflectors,” technically.
+So what are the other two reflector colors?
+They aren’t actually “reflectors” if you get technical.

-The black side of the reflector will block light, a tool that’s helpful for creating your own shade.
+The black side of the photography light reflector will block light.
+This can help you create your own shade.

-Sunlight, a window or door and existing manmade lights in the scene, along with flashes and strobes, can all work with reflectors.
+Sunlight, a window or door and existing manmade lights in the scene also work.
+Flashes and strobes, can also work with photography reflectors.

 First, make sure there’s enough light to use the reflector.
-A reflector can’t create light, so there has to be enough light to begin with.
+Camera reflectors for photographers can’t create light, so there has to be enough light to begin with.